openedx/docs.openedx.org/source/educators/migration_wip/8_course_components/create_problem.rst

 **Attempts** value to unlimited.

-Only problems that have an **Attempts** setting of 1 or higher are included in the answer distribution computations used in edX Insights and the Student Answer Distribution report.
+Only problems that have an **Attempts** setting of 1 or higher are included in the answer distribution computations used in the Student Answer Distribution report.

 .. note::
    EdX recommends setting **Maximum Attempts** to unlimited or a